jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 ---
-title: WORK IN PROGRESS – The Degree is not the End of your Educaiton
+title: WORK IN PROGRESS – Your Computer Science Degree is not the End of your Education
 description: Resources for Continued Learning Beyond Academia
 unlisted: true
 ---